What is a Resistor and How it Works

 Resistance of a resistor is the ability of a resistor to oppose or hinder the flow of current through it.
 Resistance is measured in ohms.
 The larger the resistance value of a resistor, the more opposition it gives to flow of current.

-The following is the general symbol for resistors, although it is related to the symbol fixed resistors.
+The following is the general symbol for resistors, although it is related to the symbol of fixed resistors.

-General symbol
+General Symbol

 Laws of Resistance